 The CIVICUS cohort includes approximately 100 first- and second-year students.

 CIVICUS students are among the most involved on campus, often taking leadership positions in their organizations.
-CIVICUS students can be found serving in the Student Government Association, writing for The Diamondback, and participating in multicultural organizations, pre-professional programs, the marching band, service and advocacy associations, the Residence Hall Association, and sports.
+CIVICUS students can be found serving in the Student Government Association, writing for The Diamondback, and participating in multicultural organizations, pre-professional programs, Greek organizations, the marching band, service and advocacy associations, the Residence Hall Association, and sports.

 We recognize that not all students highlight their interest in civic engagement in their applications to the university, and we may miss them in our review.
 If you did not receive an invitation to CIVICUS but are interested in being considered for the program, please fill out the self-nomination form.